Interdisciplinary Research on Intergenerational Transmission of War Memories: Focusing on Narratives

 Field of research: Cultural Anthropology and Folklore Studies

-Yumi Ishii
+Yumi ISHII

 Associate Professor, Center for Northeast Asian Studies, Tohoku University